 All dogs have natural instincts to keep their coats clean, e.g., rolling around on the floor, licking or chewing any mats in their fur.
 However, for optimal cleaning, your Lhasa Apso will need some help from their best friend - you.

 When you regularly groom your Lhasa Apso, you not only help keep them clean, you are also helping to keep them healthy: ignored matted hair can lead to yeast infections; uncared for teeth can lead to periodontal disease; overlooked ears can lead to a buildup of ear wax that can trap dirt and bacteria causing ear infections. [...]

 There are many different types of dog shows: in the "Conformation Show," dogs compete based on how well their appearance conforms to a specific breed standard.
-These are the most common shows.
-In the "Obedience Trial Show," dogs compete based on how well they perform a specific set of tasks; in the "Dog Agility Show," dogs and their owners compete based on how they both handle an obstacle course.
+These are the most common shows; in the "Obedience Trial Show," dog compete based on how well they perform a specific set of tasks; in the "Dog Agility Show," dogs and their owners compete based on how they both handle an obstacle course.
 The "Field Trial Show" and "Tracking Show," are typically highly competitive events for hunting and tracking dogs.
 Finally, there are the offbeat shows, such as the "Novelty Shows" where dogs or both dogs and their owners compete in various categories, e.g., dog-owner look-alike contests, best-dressed dog contest, etc. [...]

 All existing dog breeds originated from wolves well over 100,000 years ago.
-All modern dog breeds retain 99% of the wolves' genetic structure.
+All modern dog breeds retain 99% of a wolves' genetic structure.
 That's when the domestication of lost or abandoned wolves began, and as the population of grew, ancient peoples started rudiment interbreeding to select the traits they most valued. [...]